Zamindars of Natore: Nawabs of Bogra and Dhanbari

-Located beyond the Northern Frontiers of Natore, eminent aristocrats such as Nawab Bahadur Syed Nawab Ali Chowdhury, grandson of a Zamindar of Natore were credited with early development of the region.
+Located beyond the Northern Frontiers of Natore, eminent aristocrats such as Nawab Bahadur Syed Nawab Ali Chowdhury, grandson of a Zamindar of Natore, were credited with early development of the region.
 Nawab Ali Chowdhury had made a valuable contribution to the establishment of the University of Dhaka (1921).
-Dhaka University came into being under a central government Act and it was Nawab Ali, a key member of the Muslim League, who piloted the Dhaka University Bill in the Imperial Legislative Assembly.
-After the establishment of the University he played important role in framing its rules and regulations and in sustaining the university when it faced financial and other difficulties during its formative period.
-Syed Nawab Ali Chowdhury had been conferred upon with the titles of Khan Bahadur in 1906, Nawab in 1911, Commander of the Order of the Indian Empire in 1918 and Nawab Bahadur in 1924 by the British Government.
-Nawab Ali's most famous grandson, the Nawabzada, Muhammad Ali Bogra was Pakistan Ambassador to the United States, Health Minister, Finance Minister, then Foreign Minister of Pakistan, Minister of Defence and finally the third Prime Minister of Pakistan.
-He was one of the core and principle Founding Fathers of current and modern state of Pakistan, responsible for leading the Muslim League in East Pakistan, in charge of party's foreign directorate.
+Dhaka University came into being under a central government act, and it was Nawab Ali, a key member of the Muslim League, who piloted the Dhaka University Bill in the Imperial Legislative Assembly.
+After the establishment of the university, he played an important role in framing its rules and regulations and in sustaining the university when it faced financial and other difficulties during its formative period.
+Syed Nawab Ali Chowdhury had been conferred upon with the titles of Khan Bahadur in 1906, Nawab in 1911, Commander of the Order of the Indian Empire in 1918, and Nawab Bahadur in 1924 by the British Government.
+Nawab Ali's most famous grandson, the Nawabzada, Muhammad Ali Bogra, was Pakistan Ambassador to the United States, health minister, finance minister, then foreign minister of Pakistan, minister of defence and finally the third prime minister of Pakistan.
+He was one of the core and principal founding fathers of the current and modern state of Pakistan, responsible for leading the Muslim League in East Pakistan, in charge of the party's foreign directorate.

 Legacy

-Besides continued regional governance and economic development, the Zamindars of Natore started major works that were monumental for Bengal.
-Excavation of Somapura Mahavihara, the 1985 UNESCO World Heritage Site was started by societies and institutions founded by the Zamindars.
-The oldest multi-disciplinary research university, where Satyendranath Bose published his works defining the Bose–Einstein condensate with Albert Einstein, was also one such institute which survives till this day.
+Besides continued regional governance and economic development, the zamindars of Natore started major works that were monumental for Bengal.
+Excavation of Somapura Mahavihara, the 1985 UNESCO World Heritage Site, was started by societies and institutions founded by the zamindars.
+The oldest multi-disciplinary research university, where Satyendranath Bose published his works defining the Bose–Einstein condensate with Albert Einstein, was also one such institute that survives to this day.